 Qmarkets’ software has a suite of products to help enterprise-grade clients capture ideas and amplify ROI from innovation ventures, continuous improvement practices, scouting initiatives, open innovation with customers and business partners, innovation technology scouting for enterprise M&A opportunities, digital employee engagement, and more.

-Their USP is a flexible modular approach that allows clients to quickly configure a process that adapts to the requirements of any group within the business, while easily maintaining centralised control and visibility through advanced self-admin functionality.
+Their claimed USP among open innovation platforms is a flexible modular approach that allows clients to quickly configure a process that adapts to the requirements of any group within the business, while easily maintaining centralised control and visibility through advanced self-admin functionality.
 With a feature-rich selection of powerful evaluation tools, a global network of partners, and a suite of products tailored to every corporate challenge or use-case, Qmarkets claim they can help any organization to transform ideas into results, and can provide good open innovation examples.

 0 Comments